Country Report

 5. Higher education

-Germany has potential to increase tertiary education attainment significantly, but it still lags behind.
-From 2012 to 2022, Germany increased tertiary education attainment (TEA) by 8.2 pps, slightly above the EU average increase of 7.9 pps14.
-At 37.1%, Germany is still 4.9 pps behind the EU-27 average (42%) and significantly below the 45% EU-level target for 2030.
-The relatively low attainment rate can partly be linked to the strong and important dual VET system15.
-At 56.1%, Berlin continues to boast the highest tertiary education attainment level in Germany, up by 18.3 pps since 2012.
-Brandenburg had the second strongest increase, 13.2 pps to reach 32.1% in 2022.
-Sachsen-Anhalt and Mecklenburg-Vorpommern only reached 20.6% in 2022, less than half the level in Berlin16.
+Tertiary education attainment in Germany increased, but still lags behind the EU average.
+From 2013 to 2023, Germany increased the tertiary education attainment rate of people aged 25-34 by 8.5 pps, slightly above the EU average of 8.0 pps31.
+At 38.4%, Germany is still 4.7 pps behind the EU-27 average (43.1%) and significantly below the 45% EU-level target for 2030.
+The relatively low attainment rate can partly be linked to the strong and important dual VET system32.
+At 54.3%, Berlin has the highest tertiary education attainment level in Germany, up by 16.1 pps since 2013.
+In contrast, Saxony-Anhalt only reached 20.3% in 2023, less than half the level in Berlin33.
+Tertiary attainment is significantly higher in cities, with 45.6% in 2023 compared to 32.5% in towns and 30.2% in rural areas.

-Tertiary education attainment levels are lower for young people born in a foreign country; the gender gap in tertiary education attainment is narrow.
-There is less of a difference between German and foreign-born students in tertiary education attainment than the EU average.
-In Germany in 2022, 32.5% of 25-to-34-year-olds from another EU country, 34.5% from a non-EU foreign country and 38.2% born in Germany hold a tertiary education degree.
-The ratios at EU level were 39.5%, 35.7% and 43% in 2022.
-In Germany, nearly as many young men as young women have completed higher education.
-The gender gap has been persistently the lowest in the EU.
-At 4.6 pps in 2022 it was about a third of the EU average (11.1 pps) and has barely increased since 2012 (+0.4 pp)17.
+Tertiary education attainment levels are lower for young people (25-34) born in a foreign country and with a lower socio-economic background.
+There is less of a difference between native-born and foreign-born people in tertiary education attainment than in the EU on average.
+In 2023, 33.15% of 25-to-34-year-olds from another EU country, 36.9% from a non-EU foreign country and 39.3% born in Germany held a tertiary education degree.
+The rates at EU level were 40.2%, 37.1% and 44.2% respectively.
+In Germany, nearly as many young men as young women have completed tertiary education.
+The gender gap continues to be the lowest in the EU.
+At 4.9 pps in 2023, it was about a third of the EU average (11.2 pps)34.
+Holding a tertiary education degree is still strongly influenced by the socio-economic and educational background of parents.
+In 2021, 24% of all Germans aged 25-65 obtained a tertiary education degree.
+The share increased to 56% if at least one parent had a university degree and dropped to 12% for parents with less than upper secondary educational attainment (ABBE, 2024).

 6. Adult learning